-- (a) The Owner of every animal that is 3 months of age or older shall have the animal vaccinated before the animal is 5 months old and thereafter in accordance with the vaccine manufacturer recommendation. - (b) Regardless of age, an animal with no record of rabies vaccination shall be required to be vaccinated and the initial vaccination will confer immunity as stated in part c of this Subsection. - (c) An animal receiving an initial vaccination is not considered effectively vaccinated for 28 days.
+(a) The Owner of every animal that is 3 months of age or older shall have the animal vaccinated before the animal is 5 months old and thereafter in accordance with the vaccine manufacturer recommendation.

+- (b) Age eligible animals with no record of rabies vaccination shall be required to be vaccinated and the initial vaccination will confer immunity as stated in part c of this Subsection. - (c) An animal receiving an initial vaccination is not considered effectively vaccinated for 28 days.